Illustration for 16 to 18 Year Olds

 Hi, this is Laura McKendry.
 I’m a freelance illustrator and specialise in portraying the natural world - animals, plants, food, wildlife… I love to draw!
 Whether I’m working in charcoal, graphite, watercolour or ink.
 I thrive on the excitement and trepidation that comes from creating new work and love engendering this process in students.
 I’ve taught on the Enhanced Illustration and Illustrating Animals short courses at Central Saint Martin’s with Bill and Sion over the past few years and always find it exciting and enriching to see the diversity of work that emerges from students of all ages and backgrounds.
 Having done several short courses myself over the years, I understand their beauty in offering a relatively brief, but intense, opportunity to learn new techniques and develop existing skills.
 They’ve always reinvigorated my own professional practice, and I’m very excited to see what emerges this term.
 I hope to see you there!

 I studied illustration at Central Saint Martins and the Royal College of Art and have worked as a freelance illustrator for a number of years in a variety of areas including editorial illustration, poster illustration, factual and reportage illustration and Illustrating for educational reference.
+As an artist I have a particular passion depicting the varied urban landscapes of London.

 Please bring some drawing materials that you currently have such as pencils/coloured pencils/pens/crayons/pastels, it doesn’t matter what you have exactly just bring the things that you like working with and that you have in your pencil case (if you have one).
 There will be materials available for you to use in the studio as well so don’t worry if you don’t have many things and don’t feel you have to bring a large amount, just your favourites.